 Originally from Siberia, the artist found out about John Galliano’s work at a young age, and dreamt of going to Central Saint Martins until she was accepted to the acclaimed art and design institute’s BA program for menswear design in 2014.
 Currently she has just enrolled a Master at Parsons School of Design in NY.’

-“My work is the reflection of what I experienced, of what I love, what I have choosen to be surrounded with, what I find meaningful, what I believe in and what I find worth fighting for.” ~ Jahnkoy.
+“My work is the reflection of what I experienced, of what I love, what I have chosen to be surrounded with, what I find meaningful, what I believe in, and what I find worth fighting for.” ~ Jahnkoy.